 At any given moment, approximately 27% of Americans live with untreated tooth decay.
 The simple solution is to visit Dr. Cederbaum for routine checkups and cleanings.
 However, some patients suffer from an intense fear of the dentist or dental treatment, also known as dental anxiety.

 Dental anxiety prevents patients from receiving essential care for their smiles.
 Patients with dental anxiety or phobia delay treatments or avoid them altogether while the source of their pain and the problem typically get worse.
 At Trailside Dentistry, Dr. Cederbaum features sedation dentistry to help mitigate your anxiety and allow you to get the dental care that you deserve.

-For your convenience, we offer three forms of sedation dentistry: Oral sedation, nitrous oxide, and IV sedation.
+For your convenience, we offer two forms of sedation dentistry: Oral sedation & Nitrous oxide sedation.

 Your Options for Sedation Dentistry

 In addition to being a dentist, Dr. Cederbaum is a licensed pharmacist, so she has a unique understanding in regards to sedation.

-It should be noted that while we offer three forms of sedation, patients under the age of 12 are not eligible.
+It should be noted that while we sedation options, patients under the age of 12 are not eligible.

 Oral sedation is one of the most straightforward, least invasive solutions for patients facing dental anxiety.
 This form of sedation requires that you take a pill about an hour before your procedure to ensure that you arrive relaxed and remain that way for the entirety of the treatment.